Miscellaneous Observations on Randomization

 2. If m < 0, go to the first substep.

-3. If mbit ≥ 0, add 2mbit times an unbiased random bit to m and subtract 1 from mbit.
+3. If mbit ≥ 0, set m to m plus 2mbit times either 1 or 0 with equal probability, and subtract 1 from mbit.
 If that bit is 1 or mbit < 0, go to the next substep; otherwise, repeat this substep.

 4. Return n if d*2k is greater than or equal to m2.